-- Applications for Fellowships beginning in September 2023 was December 5, 2022; applications for 2024 Fellowships will be available in September 2022.
+- The deadline for Fellowships beginning in September 2023 was December 5, 2022; applications for 2024 Fellowships will be available in September 2023.

 - All applicants must partner with a qualified host organization to develop the application package, including identifiable and measurable goals for the Fellowship.

 - Applicants with a project in mind should seek out a qualified host organization that would be a good fit for their project, including the ability to provide adequate support, workspace, equipment, and supervision.